mapmint/mapmint/README.md

 # ![logo](mapmint-ui/img/mapmint-logo-small.png "MapMint") MapMint

-MapMint is a Geographic Information System (GIS) software running on a web server made to facilitate the adminstration of a <b>Spatial Data Infrastructure</b> (SDI), publishing cartographic portals and dynamic applications.
+MapMint is a Geographic Information System (GIS) software running on a web server made to facilitate the administration of a <b>Spatial Data Infrastructure</b> (SDI), publishing cartographic portals and webmapping applications.

 The MapMint platform is a GIS Software accessible thourgh a simple web browser but also a modular and extensible WEB-GIS application generator.
 It provides numerous GIS capability and let the user do the following: